Moon-794/moons-dmg-emulator/README.md

 My first attempt at an emulator, it is far from cycle accurate but is still able to practically emulate a variety of games.

+This project is still very much a work in progress, it will probably require a large refactor as I simply didnt know enough about emulator design to keep things clean as the codebase grew in size.

 # Features
 * Functional CPU with all 512 CPU opcodes implemented
 * Implemented V-Blank, Serial and STAT interrupts